leomotors/salim-bot/README.md

 * keywords.json : Keywords to trigger น้อน

-* morequotes.json : Aggressive stuff for น้อน to say other than quotes in narze's repo
+* morequotes.json : Aggressive stuff for น้อน to say on top of already quality quotes in <a href="https://github.com/narze/awesome-salim-quotes">narze/awesome-salim-quotes</a>

 ### Trained by People

-People in Discord can train bot by typing `!train <Quote>`
+People in Discord can also train the bot by typing `!train <Quote>`

 This can also be disabled or limited to some person in bot settings